ryanMlindner/Recursion-Idle/README.md

   -coding is puzzles, and I like puzzles.

+# DEMO

+Due to security issues, the main branch of the game will not work without a superuser connection string.
+The branch 'demoForLoading', however, is ready for playtesting and showcases all the aspects of the game, while only allowing read access to the database.
+Follow the instructions in the
+InstallScript.md file for directions on how to run the program after cloning the branch 'demoForLoading'.

 # Reference for different aspects

 If, given the option, someone wants to look at this for certain coding practices but does not